1335654481ren/rosbag-extractor/README.md

 # ROSBAG Extractor

+__This module is an external CIW component.
+Not in the maitenance scope of CIW, but related.__

 This example project illustrates how to extract ROS-BAG files using a Java library.
 The work is based on the project: _com.github.swrirobotics.bags.reader_.

 ### Features:
 + Metadata is extracted as RDF graph.